MikeDigitize/JSFundamentals/README.md

 ```

-It is important to note that bind cannot be used directly on function declarations.
-To use bind you must create a new reference to the bound function.
+It is important to note that bind (and call and apply) cannot be used on function literals, they must be used only on a reference to the function.
+Call and apply, as they both execute the function they're called on, are applied directly to the function reference, whilst with bind the bound function must be assigned to a new reference.
+When this reference to the bound function is called the new binding rules will take effect.
 To illustrate this, consider the following:

 ```javascript
 // syntax error